aredn/documentation/arednNetworkDesign/network_modeling.rst

 As you design your AREDN |trade| network it is often helpful to estimate ahead of time whether a node or link might accomplish your goals for the network.
 One way to get this information is to use computer modeling programs that predict the performance of RF devices.
 There are many types of computerized tools that you can use, ranging from relatively expensive commercial software to freely available open source programs.
 You should select and become familiar with the tool that best fits your aptitude, experience, and budget.

-In this section two free tools will be used to illustrate how to determine your network's available paths and overall coverage.
+In this section some free tools will be used to illustrate how to determine your network's available paths and overall coverage.
 Keep in mind that a computer modeling tool only provides a prediction and does not guarantee that two sites will be able to communicate when actually deployed.

 Creating a Path Profile
 -----------------------